Skip to main content

 For a more detailed breakdown of our sources of income, by activity and by geographic area, see the International Financial Report.

-We spent the most in Yemen, the Democratic Republic of Congo, South Sudan, Nigeria, Central African Republic, Sudan, Haiti, Afghanistan, Ukraine and Niger.
+We spent the most in the Democratic Republic of Congo, Yemen, South Sudan, Nigeria, Sudan, Central African Republic, Chad, Afghanistan, Haiti, and Syria.

 The International Financial Report gives more details of the geographic distribution of expenditure.
 It also provides breakdowns of expenses and funding for all the countries where MSF has significant programme activities in a given year.